 After your second year, you’ll also take Step 1 of the United States Medical Licensing Exam (USMLE), the first of three licensing exams you’ll need to complete throughout your education.
 Most students also take Step 2 of the USMLE in their fourth year before moving to residency.

-To apply for internal medicine or pediatrics programs, you’ll typically need to complete an ERAS application (unless a school has provided its own separate application).
+To apply for internal medicine or pediatrics programs, you’ll typically need to complete an ERAS application (unless a program has provided its own separate application).
 If a residency program is interested in your application, they will most likely ask you for an interview or additional application materials.

 Once you’ve completed all of your interviews (and submitted additional material if necessary), both parties can move on to the matching process.